Salzhaus: Destruction in the Second World War

-Post-war building to present
+Post-war building to the present

 In 1946, work began on clearing the debris in the old town.
 By 1950 the rubble and ruins had been completely removed.
 In that time the decision had been made for a modern reconstruction based on the ideas of urban planning at the time.
 The “New Salzhaus” was completed in 1952.

 There was a serious discussion about the pros and cons of a possible reconstruction of the Salzhaus.
 However, there was an architectural community and also large parts of politics, which were opposed to "historicism of the romantic kind" (Mayor Kurt Blaum), and still a great shortage of materials and finance.

-Most of the initially submitted designs provided for simple and cheaply constructed cubist buildings for the Salzhaus, against which politicians decided in January 1951 in favour of gabled buildings in order to maintain the symmetry of the appearance towards the Römerberg.

-Nevertheless, the new Salzhaus belongs to the small number of buildings from the early 1950s which are to be regarded as an artistic contribution of a time that is primarily determined by material constraints.
+Nevertheless, the new Salzhaus belongs to the small number of buildings from the early 1950s that are to be regarded as an artistic contribution of a time that is primarily determined by material constraints.

 The “Salzhaus” of the post-war period is a modern reinforced concrete building on the preserved ground floor of the previous building.
 The decoration of the new building, on the other hand, is unusually rich for the time it was built.
 Below the windows there is limestone cladding, the eastern side is occupied by a glass mosaic spanning the three full storeys by the artist Wilhelm Geißler.
 It is intended to symbolise the mood of development and departure after the war and shows the motif of the phoenix from the ashes.

-Finally, the six wooden relief panels by the sculptor Johann Michael Hocheisen from 1595 were incorporated into the new front on the Römerberg instead of on the first floor of the original building.
-They are located in pairs below the southernmost or left side of the house for the observer standing in front of it and still give a good impression of the high quality of the historic Salzhaus.

 Today the city's Salzhaus serves as an administration building with an information centre for tourists on the ground floor.